Natural History Book Club

 Meeting dates & times

-Current meeting dates & times are the 3rd Friday of each month, starting at 8:30AM, and located in our library at 126 N. Marina St.
+Current meeting dates & times are the 3rd Friday of each month, starting at 9:00AM, and located here at the Natural History Institute, 126 N. Marina St., Prescott.

 Please email email@example.com for more information.

 - The Lost Art of Reading Nature’s Signs by Tristan Gooley (2014)

 - Bird Sense: What It’s Like to Be a Bird by Tim Birkhead (2012)